katha-begin/nukemultishot/README.md

 - **PRD-Compliant**: Follows the exact directory structure specified in the PRD
 - **Context-Aware**: Auto-detects project context from file paths and names
 - **Farm Compatible**: Variables embedded in Nuke scripts for render farm compatibility
-- **Real Production Paths**: Works with your actual V:/SWA/all/scene/ directory structure
+- **Flexible Path Structure**: Works with your production directory structure

 ## Installation